 You may consider inviting one or two of our Guidance Counselors and School Psychologists as your resource speaker/s.
 We give talks, whether online or face-to-face, on selected and relevant topics on human behavior such as but not limited to personality enhancement, leadership, coping with stress, team building, study habits, conflict management, and career guidance.

 You can be empowered to provide assistance to other people in need or to be more informed about your research tasks and/or other projects.
 The Guidance Counselors, School Psychologists, and Psychometricians are willing to share their expertise and knowledge which are presented for your consideration and decision-making.

 Different personality tests are available for different year levels during the First and Second semesters of every Academic Year.
 The test results are interpreted and explained to you in order to help you better understand yourself.

-Watch out for the yearly SIKAP JOB FAIR organized by the Guidance Center and External Relations Media & Communications, and Alumni Affairs Office (ERMCAA) where companies from various fields of work attend and scout for future employees and business associates.
-The Guidance Center also wants to prepare Louisian graduates in the world of work so do not miss the semestral CAREER TALK given to graduating students as well, whether online or face-to-face.
+Watch out for the yearly SIKAP JOB FAIR organized by the Center for Counselling and Wellness and Office for Global Relations and Alumni Affairs Office (OGRAA) where companies from various fields of work attend and scout for future employees and business associates.
+The Center for Counselling and Wellness also wants to prepare Louisian graduates in the world of work so do not miss the semestral CAREER TALK given to graduating students as well, whether online or face-to-face.